tuneinsight/geco-i2b2-data-source/API.md

 ```

 - `id`: ID of the survival query, must be an UUID
-- `cohortName`: name of the cohort to be used for the survival query
 - `cohortQueryID`: ID of the query which generated the cohort
 - `startConcept/endConcept`: survival start/end concept
 - `startModifier/endModifier`: survival start/end modifier